The Real Story Behind ERP: Separating Fiction from Reality

 What the Book Covers

 ERP (Enterprise Resource Planning) systems have been around for thirty years.
-Widely implemented by companies around the globe, ERP has made its major vendors and consulting companies very successful indeed.
+Widely implemented by companies around the globe, ERP has made its significant vendors and consulting companies very successful indeed.
 But have the millions of dollars that companies invested in ERP paid off?

 This book is closely tied to the book Enterprise Software TCO, a lack of proper analysis in multiple dimensions (as well as TCO) explaining the uptake of solution categories which are not validated by any evidence.
-Once ERP systems could not demonstrate much in the way of financial benefits, the book explains how a new logic was developed — that ERP was simply “essential infrastructure.”
+Once ERP systems could not demonstrate much in the way of financial benefits, the book explains how a new logic was developed — that ERP was “essential infrastructure.”
 This also turns out not to be true.
 Of course, the initially proposed argument that ERP would be the only system that companies ever needed is now laughable three decades after the ERP trend began.
-Readers will learn that with respect to ERP software, old rationales are never proven, simply new hypotheses proposed.
+Readers will learn that concerning ERP software, old rationales are never proven, new hypotheses proposed.

 - Chapter 1: Introduction to ERP Software